ragaaviatrix/aws-codecommit-codepipeline-avx-terraform/README.md

 - S3 backend for aviatrix resources
 - CodeCommit repo to store aviatrix terraform code.
 The will also output the username, password and https git clone url to clone the repo to your local machine
+- Creation of a SG, private subnet, route table for codebuild.
+EIP for NAT gw.
-- CodeBuild projects for terraform plan and apply
+- CodeBuild projects for terraform plan and apply, creation and deletion of NAT gateway during deployment
 - CodePipeline (with manual approval to prevent auto-apply) to deploy avaitrix resources

 # Prerequisites